 The best part of RMRS is despite Antonio’s success, he still delivers content almost daily, between his site and YouTube channel.
 He’s dedicated to offering his following the best advice he can.

-Full disclosure: I contribute to The Modest Man, but that’s not why I suggested the site.
+Full disclosure: I used to contribute to The Modest Man, but that’s not why I suggested the site.

 I was a long-time follower of Brock McGoff’s The Modest Man blog and YouTube channel before I started writing for the site.
-I’ve always found his advice to be practical for the average guy.
+I’ve always found his advice to be practical for most guys.
 It also helps that he’s a genuinely good person, so be sure to check him out (even if you’re not a shorter guy).

 The Modest Man centers its content around shorter men, but much of the advice is universal.
+He’s less about fashion trends and more about good taste.
 Brock gives firsthand reviews and advice, and I can tell you if he doesn’t believe in something, he’s not going to tell you he does.

-The average guy doesn’t dress up all that often, and it can be really tough to find solid advice made for the everyday guy.
+The average guy doesn’t dress up all that often, and it can be really tough to find solid advice made for the everyday guy on most men’s websites.
 Gentleman’s Gazette is one of the best resources you can find on the subject.
-With reasonable advice for the average guy in mind, there’s quite a bit of value on Gentleman’s Gazette.
+With reasonable advice for the average joe in mind, there’s quite a bit of value on Gentleman’s Gazette.

 Here’s the best part about Gentleman’s Gazette: The information teaches you how to dress like a gentleman, not like some guy trying to dress like a kid.
 There aren’t any skin-tight suits.
 You’ll learn how to dress well, with advice that will last you the rest of your life.